mcraiha/CSharp-PVRTCgen/README.md

 dotnet run -help
 ```

+## License
+Text in this document and source code files are released into the public domain.
+See [PUBLICDOMAIN](https://github.com/mcraiha/CSharp-PVRTCgen/blob/master/PUBLICDOMAIN.txt) file.

 ##Is this useful tool?
 Not really.
-Basically you can use PVRTCgen to generate acid style "art" and/or generate PVRTC textures that have very poor compression properies (e.g. zipping the file only gives small decrese in file size).
+Basically you can use PVRTCgen to generate acid style "art" and/or generate PVRTC textures that have very poor compression properties (e.g. zipping the file only gives small decrease in file size).

 ##Limitations
 - Only supports power of two sizes (e.g. 512x256)